Someone with a skinny fat body type has too little muscle mass and too much body fat.

 You don’t have to do much to reap the benefits, either: 2-to-3 weightlifting workouts weekly is enough to see improvements, and 4-to-5 workouts weekly is optimal.

 Eating too little protein deprives your body of the raw material it needs to build muscle, and thus makes it nearly impossible to gain muscle and strength.
-To make matters worse, eating too little protein also makes it harder to stay full after meals, increasing your chances of overeating and making fat loss more difficult.
+It also makes it harder to stay full after meals, increasing your chances of overeating and making fat loss more difficult.

-A good rule of thumb is that you generally want to eat 0.8-to-1 gram of protein per pound of body weight per day, which works out to around 30-to-40% of your calories for most people.
+As a rule of thumb, eat 0.8-to-1 gram of protein per pound of body weight per day, which works out to around 30-to-40% of your calories for most people.

 Severe calorie restriction can result in rapid muscle loss, especially when you aren’t lifting weights, which promotes skinny fatness.